owlsecco/sepochi/content/_index.md

       - text: >-
           I didn't know this aw guys were into herbs as well!
 How beautiful is that Planty theme.
-I'm going to launch a killer JAMstack e-commerce store using this for sure.
+I'm going to launch a killer JAMstack e-commerce store using this for sure.e existed. now i can find all my favorite things in one roof.
         author:
           name: John Dope
           location: 'Colorado, USA'